th0rn0/lanops-spotify-jukebox/README.md

 Spotify Jukebox System inititally created for [LanOps](https://lanops.co.uk).

-## API
+## Backend

 Written in GO using the https://github.com/zmb3/spotify package.
 Refer to the postman collection for the endpoints

 ### Features

 - Add/Remove/Skip Tracks
-- Voting system - Vote songs up to the top of the queue or remove them entirely
+- Voting system - Vote To skip songs
 - Admin Controls
 - Volume Controls
 - Works with any Spotify Device